 You will after your breakfast set off for the Sipi Falls on Mt Elgon.
 This will be a 9-hour journey through the towns of Kotido and Soroti arriving late in the afternoon.
 You will have dinner and overnight at the lodge of your booking.

 Day 17: Hike to Sipi Falls

-You will after your breakfast go for a hike to see the beautifully stunning Sipi falls that cascade over a 100 metre cliff.
+You will after your breakfast go for a hike to see the beautifully stunning Sipi falls that cascade over a 100-meter cliff.
 You will follow the challenging trail to two other waterfalls.
-You will pass maize fields, coffee gardens, banana plantations and typical African homesteads on your way and enjoy the breathtaking views over the laid out valley.
-Those interested in experiencing a real thrill of watching the waterfalls from a very close distance will go abseiling down the mountain to the bottom of the famous Sipi Falls.
-At the end of the day you will experience a magnificent sunset before returning to your lodge.
+You will pass maize fields, coffee gardens, banana plantations, and typical African homesteads on your way and enjoy the breathtaking views over the laid-out valley.
+Those interested in experiencing the real thrill of watching the waterfalls from a very close distance will go abseiling down the mountain to the bottom of the famous Sipi Falls.
+At the end of the day, you will experience a magnificent sunset before returning to your lodge.

 Day 18: Transfer to Jinja

 We leave early in the morning and head to Jinja to visit the source of the Nile and to enjoy some of the adventurous activities whose options include white water rafting, jet boating, horse riding, mountain biking, quad biking, or bungee jumping.
 Enroute, you will have a stopover at the Equator where you will have an opportunity to stand in two hemispheres at the same time and take some photos.
 You will arrive in the late afternoon and relax at the hotel of your booking till dinner and overnight.